oldbettie/cookbook/README.md

 # KOOL FEATURES

-light/dark mode toggle in account sub heading. like button. search feature.
+-light/dark mode toggle in account sub heading.
+-like button.
+-search feature.

 # Bugs

 may still be some bugs if you find any let me know and il check it out.

-im aware of the mobile poor optimizations.
+im aware of the poor mobile optimizations.